 In April 2009, the Council finally adopted the legislative text of the Regulation 443/2009 "setting emission performance standards for new passenger cars as part of the Community's integrated approach to reduce CO2 emissions from light-duty vehicles".
-Analyzing the text of the earlier proposal and that of the final regulation adopted, and balancing them with the recommendations pointed out in the SIA procedure, it can be said that these recommendations and the variety of concerns expressed during the public consultations with regard to the design of the legislation, possible unwanted effects, implications for competition on automotive markets, and environmental outcome were taken into account, while also downscaling the initially proposed emission standard goal.
+44 Analyzing the text of the earlier proposal and the text of the final regulation adopted, and balancing them with the recommendations pointed out in the IA procedure, it can be said that these recommendations and the variety of concerns expressed during the Impact Assessment with regard to the design of the legislation, possible unwanted effects, implications for competition on automotive markets, and environmental outcome were taken into account, while also downscaling the initially proposed emission standard goal.
 This is a result of a series of observations:

-Firstly, the conclusion of the SIA regarding the best parameter to base the strategy of the Regulation was followed, as the "utility parameter" or "option2" of the IA was adopted in the Regulation, showing a preference from legislators for the option that was considered as the most balanced outcome.
-In addition, the overall objective was maintained: to limit emissions from the average new car fleet to 130g CO2/km as part of an integrated approach to be complemented by an additional 10g CO2/km in order to meet the Community objective of 120 g CO/km;
+Firstly, the conclusion of the IA regarding the best parameter to base the strategy of the Regulation was followed, as the "utility parameter" or option 2 of the IA was adopted in the Regulation, showing a preference from legislators for the option that was considered as the most balanced outcome.
+In addition, the overall objective was maintained and set as to limit emissions from the average new car fleet to 130g CO2/km as part of an integrated approach and will be complemented by measures delivering an additional 10g CO2/km in order to meet the Community objective of 120 g CO2/km.
+Furthermore, the Regulation established an additional target for 2020 onwards of 95 g CO2/km as average emissions for the new car fleet (art.
+1).